sanjeevmagoo/Call-for-Code-Infosys-2020/README.md

 ### The idea

+The efficacy of any crisis communication strategy, especially during public health disasters, depend equally on the accuracy of information disseminated and also its inclusivity.
+As the term ‘communication’ is expressive in itself, the interpretation and receptivity towards the messaging varies for different groups.

-It's imperative that learning and creating can continue when educational institutions have to shift the way they teach in times of crises, such as the COVID-19 pandemic.
-Providing a set of open source tools, backed by IBM Cloud and Watson Services, will enable educators to more easily make content available for their students.
+It's imperative that commuication culture has to improve from the traditional way because people use multiple channels to find the inromation.
+Providing a set of open source APIs, backed by IBM Cloud and Watson Services, will enable innovators to conveniently make information available to public, regardless of the selected channel.

 ## Demo video